FahimKasmani/SQL_PROJECTS/README.md

 📊 Dive into the data job market!
 Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

 🔍 SQL queries?
 Check them out here:[Project_Queries](/Project_Queries/)
-# Bakground
+# Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining other's work to find optimal jobs.

 The questions I wanted to answer through my SQL queries were:
 What are the top-paying data analyst jobs?